StevenBontius/Cyclistic/analyze.md

 ### Day of the bike ride

-Plotting the starting day in a bar graph, week days need to be in a vector to make sure that the bar graoh shows the week days in the correct order.
+Plotting the starting day in a bar graph.
+Week days need to be in a vector to make sure that the bar graoh shows the week days in the correct order.

 ```{r number_rides_week_day}
 week_days <- c("Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday")